Home

 jmunday@avantrex.com

-Professor of Natural Science,
+Retired Professor of Natural Science,

-Chair, Department of Natural Science and Mathematics
+Former Chair, Department of Natural Science, Mathematics, and Technology

 Regent University